Non-Degree Seeking Students

 - Applicant Age:

 Applicants must be 21 years of age or older or their high school class must have graduated.
-If applicant is a high school graduate or has earned a GED diploma, there is no age restriction.
+If applicant is a high school graduate or has earned a HSE diploma, there is no age restriction.

 - Draft Registration: